UPPMAX/UPPMAX-documentation/docs/cluster_guides/grace_period.md

 with tools that assume there is no 2FA needed, i.e. there is no dialog where you can fill in your TOTP.

-To start the grace period, log in on your favorite HPC cluster (again, the log in will require a TOTP).
+To start the grace period, log in on your favourite HPC cluster (again, the log in will require a TOTP).
 Now, you have around 5 minutes to connect your tools to that cluster.